informatics-isi-edu/hatrac/REST-API.md

 where the new job is ready to receive data chunks.

+### Chunked Upload Job Listing Retrieval

+The GET operation is used to list pending upload jobs on an object:

+    GET /namespace_path/object_name;upload
+    Host: authority_name

+where the successful response is:

+    200 OK
+    Content-Type: application/json
+    Content-Length: N

+    ["/namespace_path/object_name;upload/job_id", ...]

+representing the list of upload jobs for the given object.

 ### Chunk Upload

 The PUT operation is used to send data chunks for an existing job: